Sep 15, 2022

 Want to learn more basics about website hosting and development?
 Check out these guides:

 - What is Web Hosting – The Complete Guide

 - What is a Domain Name and How Does it Work?

 - Overview of WordPress – The Most Popular CMS in the World

-So, What is Apache?
+So, What Is Apache?

 You can install a WordPress website on an Apache web server without any customization.
-Besides, Apache excellently works with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
+Besides, Apache server works seamlessly with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
 This makes it a solid pick for all types of web hosting platforms, such as VPS or shared hosting.